forem/forem/docs/backend/tracking.md

 ### Events

 Ahoy creates an `Ahoy::Event` record for each event that it tracks.
-If no visit is recorded for a user when an event is tracked, Ahoy will simeltaneously create an `Ahoy::Visit` for the event being tracked.
+If no visit is recorded for a user when an event is tracked, Ahoy will simultaneously create an `Ahoy::Visit` for the event being tracked.

 Events can be tracked in a controller action on the backend, or with JavaScript